Chemical Cleaning Service

 Based on chemical cleaning assessment, STPA can develop a solvent formulation(s) and determine whether a single stage or multistage solvent exposure is required for removal of the waterside deposits.
 In the laboratory, a section of the tube sample is exposed to the selected solvent formulation(s) until the tube waterside surface is clean.
 From the laboratory test, the final solvent formulation(s) and exposure period are confirmed.
 The potential composition of the spent solvent(s) also can be determined.

 STPA visits the site to review HRSG or boiler drawings, available chemical cleaning connections, existing piping, solvent circulating path(s), water supply options, steam supplies, space limitations, and site conditions.
-If requested, we can also discuss and assist in the evaluation of waste handling and disposal options.
+If requested, STPA also can discuss and assist in the evaluation of waste handling and disposal options.

 Chemical Cleaning Hydraulic Evaluation